joagre/bespoke/doc/login.md

 ## Login

-A user provides a username and password in order to login.
+A user provides a username and password in order to login

 ```
 Client                                                                     Server